-The Mayo Clinic explains how to perform the kegel exercises.
+The Mayo Clinic explains how to perform Kegel exercises.

 It takes diligence to identify your pelvic floor muscles and learn how to contract and relax them.
 Here are some pointers:

-BØ (2004) indicates that at the present time there is no evidence to suggest that participation in regular, strenuous, high impact exercise predisposes women to athletic incontinence. -
+BØ (2004) indicates that at present, there is no evidence to suggest that participation in regular, strenuous, high impact exercise predisposes women to athletic incontinence. -